Huygens' principle in classical electrodynamics: a distributional approach: Derivation of the Pauli algebra

+The other choice $\l=-i$ is obtained by complex conjugation.
+For real vectors $\3A,\3B,\3C$, $\3A\3B$ is the sum of a real scalar and an imaginary axial vector

-The two common bilinear expressions are thus united into a single complex entity.
-A general element of the algebra, here called a \sl Pauli number, \rm is represented by a complex scalar plus a complex vector
+while $(\3A\3B)\3C$ is the sum of an imaginary scalar and a real vector.
+It follows that a \sl general \rm element of the Pauli algebra is the sum of a complex scalar and a complex vector, which we denote by